 - Tourists passing through for a few days

-- Expats, Digital Nomads, and lifestyle entrepreneurs comparing the two places based on living there long term.
+- Expats, Digital Nomads, and lifestyle entrepreneurs compare the two places based on living there long term.

 Cost of living